nikshrma/relay/README.md

 - **Structured error responses** — invalid payloads return `400` responses with treeified validation errors, which makes debugging bad requests way less annoying

 That matters more than it sounds.
 With REST plus raw WebSockets, there is no framework saving you from malformed payloads unless you add that protection yourself.

+### Scaling Out with Redis

+The initial version of Relay relied entirely on an in-memory `Map<userId, WebSocket>` to keep track of connections.
+This worked perfectly for a single Node.js instance but meant the app couldn't be horizontally scaled.
+If User A was connected to Server 1 and User B was connected to Server 2, they couldn't talk to each other.

+To solve this, I introduced Redis as a Pub/Sub message broker.
+Now, when a message is sent or a user's presence changes (like coming online or typing), the server doesn't just look for local connections.
+It publishes the event to a Redis channel (`MESSAGE_CHANNEL` or `PRESENCE_CHANNEL`).
+All server instances subscribe to these channels, and whichever server has the recipient connected locally is the one that pushes the message down the WebSocket.
+It's a clean, efficient way to scale real-time traffic across multiple instances without adding massive complexity.

+### Group Messaging

+Moving from 1:1 chats to N-way group chats required a subtle but important shift in the architecture.

+Instead of completely rewriting the WebSocket events, I reused the existing ones but introduced a `groupId` payload.
+A new `GroupMessage` table was added, linked to `Group` and `GroupMember` tables.

+When you send a message to a group, the backend:

+1. Validates that you are actually a member of that group.
+2. Persists the message to the database.
+3. Fetches all other members of the group.
+4. Uses the Redis Pub/Sub system to broadcast the message to all online members simultaneously, excluding the sender.

+Typing indicators work the same way—when someone starts typing in a group, the event is fanned out to everyone else in real-time.
+It's a great example of how a solid foundation in V1 made adding complex features in V2 much more straightforward.

 ### WebSocket Reconnection